master-diogo2002/mybox/README.md

 # Mybox
-Mybox is a personal cloud system project to store files with a simple interface
+Mybox is a personal cloud system project to store files with a simple interface the code is written in python with flask and uses sqlite for database system

 Requirements:
 * Flask